SUPER BOWL ODDS 2024

 Super Bowl Odds FAQ

-Super Bowl 57 will take place at the State Farm Stadium in Glendale, Arizona.
+Super Bowl 58 will take place at Allegiant Stadium in Paradise, Nevada.

 When does Super Bowl betting start?

 You can place bets for the next Super Bowl anytime during the regular NFL season.
-Though in-person bookmakers may allow you to bet on an event or events in years to come, online sports betting sites such as DraftKings usually only provide odds and betting for the current season—up to and including the Super Bowl.
-Once Super Bowl contenders have been decided through the AFC and NFC league championship games, you can put down stakes on the outcome of the upcoming event.
+DraftKings Sportsbook usually only provides odds and betting for the current season—up to and including the Super Bowl.
+Once Super Bowl contenders have been decided through the AFC and NFC championship games, you can put down stakes on the outcome of the upcoming event.